Th-Underscore/Anime4K-Batch/README.md

 If you want recursion to be enabled by default, simply edit `set RECURSE_NEXT=0` to `set RECURSE_NEXT=1` on line 73.

+Additionally, running the script twice in the same directory should double the worker threads/cores, without any conflict or additional overhead.
+From my experience (NVIDIA V100), GPU usage isn't maxed unless two processes are running at the same time.

 ### Command Line Options & Flags

 Options allow overriding settings defined inside the script *for that specific run*.
 Flags modify behavior.